MUSA-509/week-4-spatial-joins-and-indexes/Lab.md

 ## 1. Add geometries to tables

 1. `septa_rail_stops`
 2. `septa_rail_shapes` -- NOTE, only do UPDATEs for ranges of `cartodb_id`.
 E.g., add `WHERE cartodb_id between 1 and 40000`, between 40000 and 80000, and 80000 and 102000 (max is a bit over 101k).
 Otherwise, the operation will timeout due to query limits on Carto's platform.
+See [note](#Indexes) on building an index on `geography` types.

 ```SQL
 -- add your query here